How to Tell if Your Invisalign Trays Fit Correctly

 Invisalign Tracking Issues Related to Stubborn Teeth

 Sometimes your teeth just don’t move as quickly as your orthodontist expected.
-This is because teeth are set in bone, not stone, and some are just more stubborn than others.
-It is quite common for orthodontists to recommend Invisalign refinements or mid-course corrections when teeth aren’t tracking and the cause isn’t due to patient non-compliance.
-Before we recommend refinements or corrections, your orthodontist might try using attachments or Invisalign buttons to help your trays track properly.
+This is because teeth are set in bone, not stone, and some teeth are just more stubborn than others.
+It is quite common for orthodontists to recommend refinements or mid-course corrections when teeth aren’t tracking and the cause isn’t due to patient non-compliance.
+Before we recommend refinements or corrections, your orthodontist might try using attachments or Invisalign "bumps" to help your trays track properly.
 These are adhered to either your teeth or your aligners, and provide an extra bit of grip to improve fit and help move your teeth more effectively.

 Invisalign Tracking Issues Due to Patient Non-Compliance